Regulatory Compliance Education & Resources

 Studies using an external IRB are required to submit continuing reviews to the external IRB of record.

-ISMMS PPHS Requirements: Once continuing review approval has been obtained from the external IRB, study teams are required to make a Continuation submission in Ideate.
+ISMMS PPHS Requirements: Once continuing review approval has been obtained from the external IRB, study teams are required to make a follow on submission in RUTH.
 For more information, refer to "Continuations" under "Icahn School of Medicine at Mount Sinai IRBs and External IRBs.

 Contact the PPHS at (212) 824-8200 or IRB@mssm.edu.